mrzygood/MqttPlayground/README.md

 * Persistence: RabbitMQ supports both in-memory and disk-based message storage, while MQTT does not provide built-in persistence.
-* Complexity: RabbitMQ is a more complex message broker and requires more configuration and management than MQTT, which is simpler and easier to use.
+* Complexity: RabbitMQ is a more complex message broker and requires more configuration and management than MQTT, which is simpler and easier to use[7].

-## More

-#### What is MQTT over WSS?
-MQTT over WebSockets (WSS) is an MQTT implementation to receive data directly into a web browser.
-The MQTT protocol defines a JavaScript client to provide WSS support for browsers.
-In this case, the protocol works as usual but it adds additional headers to the MQTT messages to also support the WSS protocol.
-You can think of it as the MQTT message payload wrapped in a WSS envelope.

-#### Version 5.0
+#### MQTT Version 5.0

 In 2019, OASIS released the official MQTT 5.0 standard.
 Version 5.0 includes the following major new features: